cakechaser/obsidian-release-timeline/README.md

 # Release Timeline for Obsidian

-A release timeline inspired by the [Wikipedia timeline of release years](https://en.wikipedia.org/wiki/Template:Timeline_of_release_years).
+This plugin is inspired by the [Wikipedia timeline of release years](https://en.wikipedia.org/wiki/Template:Timeline_of_release_years).

 This plugin works only with [Obsidian Dataview](https://github.com/blacksmithgu/obsidian-dataview) installed.